 As reported in The New York Times, "Microsoft, Amazon, Ford Motor, CNN, Citigroup and Twitter have put employees through work-from-home drills, dusted off emergency-response plans and ordered increasingly stringent safety measures to protect their workers . . .
 Even so, the coronavirus has moved faster than their preparations."

-In such perilous times, it’s essential to be able to share and access factual, trusted, and actionable information quickly.
-Businesses that already communicate internally using digital tools that connect directly to employee devices now have a marked advantage over companies still relying on old-fashioned methods of internal communication.
+In such unprecedented times, it's essential to be able to share and access factual, trusted, and actionable information quickly.
+Businesses that already communicate internally using digital tools like employee communication apps or modern intranets that connect directly to employee devices now have a marked advantage.

 The following article shows how some Staffbase customers are using their employee apps and mobile-first intranets to:

-At their core, the Staffbase Employee App and Employee Experience Intranet are communication tools, and among their many strengths is the power to help companies manage crises.
-Many of the standard Staffbase features are especially useful in times of distress.
+At their core, the Staffbase Employee App and Employee Experience Intranet are communication tools.
+Among their many strengths is the power to help companies manage crises.
+Many of the standard features are especially useful in times of distress.
 They include: